HarrisonKramer/optiland/docs/developers_guide/getting_started.rst

 - **optic**: Defines the core `Optic` class for building optical systems.
 - **rays**: Defines ray objects and and ray generators for simulating light propagation.
 - **surfaces**: The building blocks for defining optical elements like lenses and mirrors.
-- **optimization**: Tools for optimizing optical systems based on user-defined operands.
+- **optimization**: Tools for optimizing optical systems based on user-defined objectives and variables.

 We recommend starting with the **optic** module, as it provides the primary interface for defining optical systems.
 You may also explore the **analysis** module to see how simulations are generally performed.